 Geode was first developed by GemStone Systems in 2002 under the name "GemFire" and used in financial services providers including major Wall Street banks.
 In 2010, GemStone Systems was acquired by VMWare.
-In 2013, Pivotal was spun out of VMware and took GemFire with it and in 2015 they outsourced the project to Apache Incubator as "Geode".
-Finally, in November 2016, the Apache Software Foundation (ASF) announced that Apache Geode had graduated as a Top-Level Project (TLP).
+In 2013, Pivotal was spun out of VMware and took GemFire with it, and in 2015 they outsourced the project to Apache Incubator as "Geode".
+Finally, in November 2016, the Apache Software Foundation (ASF) announced that Apache Geode has graduated as a Top-Level Project (TLP).

 By default, Geode supports Snappy compressor, and users are allowed to use their customized compressor by region.
 When compression is enabled in a region, all the values in memory will be compressed, and they will be decompressed when they are read from the cache.